Rob-Cortes/Global-Weather-Analysis/README.md

-# python-api-challenge

-## Instructions
+# Weather Data Analysis & Visualization

-This activity is broken down into two deliverables, WeatherPy and VacationPy.
+This is a regression analysis and map visualization of global weather data.
+The analysis is broken down into two deliverables, WeatherPy and VacationPy.

 ### Part 1: WeatherPy
 This deliverable creates a Python script to visualize the weather of over 500 cities of varying distances from the equator.
 It uses the citipy Python library and the OpenWeatherMap API to create a representative model of weather across cities.